 Equipment and vehicles essential in accomplishing job duties are expensive and may be difficult to replace.
-When using District property, an administrator is expected to exercise care and follow all operating instructions, safety standards and guidelines.
+When using District property, an administrator must exercise care and follow all operating instructions, safety standards, and guidelines.

-An administrator must notify their supervisor of any equipment, machine, tool, or vehicle that appears to be damaged, defective, or in need of repair.
-Prompt reporting of damages, defects and the need for repairs could prevent deterioration of equipment and possible injury to an employee or others.
+Administrators must notify their supervisor or the facilities department of any equipment, machine, tool, or vehicle that appears damaged, defective, or needs repair.
+Prompt reporting of damages, defects, and the need for repairs could prevent equipment deterioration and possible injury to an employee or others.
 An administrator involved in an accident during work hours using work equipment may be required to take a fitness for duty exam.
-Employees are prohibited from using district-owned equipment or supplies for personal use without prior approval by the or Building Administrator or supervisor.
+Employees are prohibited from using district-owned equipment or supplies for personal use without prior approval by a building administrator or supervisor.
 Following Internal Control processes, failure to report personal use of District equipment or supplies may be grounds for immediate discharge.

-IDENTIFICATION BADGES
+IDENTIFICATION BADGE

-Wearing an ID badge is mandatory at all times while working for the District.
+Wearing an ID badge is mandatory while working for the District.
 ID badges should be visible so all staff can be readily identified.
 The District will furnish an initial ID badge at its expense.
-If an administrator loses an ID badge, they must report the loss immediately to the Perry Police Department due to the safety risk of potential unauthorized building access.
-A lost or damaged badge will necessitate an employee paying for a new badge at the administrator's expense.
+If an employee loses an ID badge, they must report the loss immediately to the Perry Township Schools Police Department due to the safety risk of potential unauthorized building access.
+A lost or damaged badge will require an employee to pay for a new one at the employee's expense.
+Employees who voluntarily or involuntarily terminate employment with the District must return their ID badge, keys, and computer no later than the last scheduled workday.
+The Perry Township Schools Police Department may be asked to assist in recovering equipment if the District property is not returned timely.